pragyakatyayan/Introduction-to-Quantum-Computing/README.md

 # Introduction-to-Quantum-Computing
 Lecture content from my R-Ladies, New Delhi [talk](https://www.meetup.com/rladies-new-delhi/events/271845501/).

-The repository has the presentation, hands-on exercise notebooks explained during the lecture for public use.
+The repository has the presentation and hands-on exercise notebooks explained during the lecture for public use.
 The practical was done using Python Qiskit library.

 Thanks!